biggie-boss/LoreRim/README.md

 - Sakatal Follower reworked to every 30 days passed gain 100 AR and 2% spell absorb.
 At 365 days caps to 1250 and 25% absorb chance.
 - Sanguine devotee ability gives 100 health/magicka/stamina while using potions/food/alcohol.
 Added better conditions to sanguine so that buffs are more consistent
 - Sithis blessing dropped to 10% sneak attacks.
 Sithis Follower also finds flesh on humans, rare chance to find extra daedra heart on daedra
-- Sheogorath Devotee also gets all skills lvl 25 or below are 20% better
+- Sheogorath Follower also gets 2x stronger cheese.
+Devotee also gets all skills lvl 25 or below are 20% better
 - Shor - Follower Take almost no poise damage.
 Deal up to 15% more and take up to 15% less physical damage against all non-human or animal races.
 Devotee now also gains "Damage against the elements increased by 15% and 7.5% to magic resistance."
 - Sotha Sil blessing dropped to +15 Health/Magicka.
 Follower Also gains up to 30% stronger wind and telekinetic spells.
 - Stendarr follower rework: Physical attacks against undead slowly restore your health.
 Take up to 50% less attack damage from all attacks as your health decreases. (with max favor, take 5%-50% less damage)